nih-cfde/gene-expression-browser/README.md

 ## GeneTissues

+The GeneTissues iframe endpoint, displaying expression data for ENSG00000000003/TSPAN6 (tetraspanin 6):

 ![gene_tissues](../main/doc/images/GeneTissues-basic.png?raw=true)

 ### Endpoint: `/gene_tissues`

 ### Parameters:

  - `gencodeId`: Ensembl id (e.g,.
-"ENSG00000000003") for the gene for which to display expression data. (required)
+"ENSG00000000003") of the gene for which to display expression data. (required)
  - `width`: Width in pixels of the containing iframe. (required)
  - `height`: Height in pixels of the containing iframe. (required)
  - `numTopTissues`: Number of top tissues to display (default = 10)